Skip to content

 // Deploy a program using a file

-const programFile = fs.readFileSync('./program.zip');
+const programFile = fs.readFileSync('./program.zip')

 const programResult = await client.createProgram({